smasho/microsoft-security-automation/docs/README.md

 > **Automate, standardize, and scale Microsoft security deployments** using PowerShell, Azure CLI, Terraform, and REST APIs.

-This repository provides production-grade examples, scripts, Infrastructure-as-Code modules, and API samples for deploying and configuring major Microsoft security products across Azure and Microsoft 365.
+This repository provides scripts, IaC modules, and API samples for deploying and configuring major Microsoft security products across Azure and Microsoft 365.

 ---